SpektroAudio/NGEN-UserManual/docs/generators.md

 • **VARI LEN**: Generates a sequence of chords with variable length.
 In this mode, Density controls the density of generated chords.

+• **DUAL ESEQ**: Uses a dual euclidean algorithm to generate a rythmic chord pattern.

+For better results, we recommend generating a new pattern after changing modes.

 **Parameter List:**